Chaal Jeevi Laiye!: Production

-The film is shot in Uttarakhand including at Haridwar, Chopta and Kedarnath.
+The film is shot in Uttarakhand at various locations in Haridwar, Chopta and Kedarnath.

 Soundtrack

 The songs were leaked online before their official release.

 Release

 The film was released in India on 1 February 2019.
 Following the success, it was released in Australia on 14 March 2019 and in New Zealand, and United Kingdom on 15 March 2019.
 The film was also released in Germany, Singapore, Canada and in some countries of Africa.
 The film completed 50 weeks in cinemas on 17 January 2020.
 It was re-released on 31 January 2020 with subtitles and some additional shots.

 Reception

 Box Office

 According to Bookmyshow, an online ticket booking website, the film earned around ₹44 lakh on its first day and almost ₹7 crore in first week.
 According to trade analyst Komal Nahta, the film became the highest-grossing film of Gujarati cinema.
-It had collected the gross of approximately ₹50 crore and the netted approximately ₹40-42 crore in India.
+It had collected a gross amount of approximately ₹50 crore and the netted approximately ₹40-42 crore in India.
 In overseas market, according to Rentrak, the film earned $130,000 in US, $53,031 in United Kingdom, $81,814 in Australia, $13,159 in New Zealand and $25,000 elsewhere.
 The film grossed over approximately about $3,03,004 (₹2.14 crore) in total in overseas market.